yger/CNN_handson_2025/README.md

 **Wednesday 26 9h00 - 12h00**

   * **Spike sorting on your own and/or other dataset** [both]
+    - bring your own data if any
+    - Learn to spike sort all by yourself

 # Overview of available datasets

+If you have to pick only one file to download, because of disk usage, it has to be the first one, **M25_D23_2024-11-11_13-11-10_OF1**, since it will be the most used during the Tutorials

 ## In vivo